iterative/dvc.org/content/docs/use-cases/sharing-resources-efficiently.md

 A central [remote storage](/doc/command-reference/remote) (Amazon S3, SSH, Google Drive, etc.) can also be used by many projects to synchronize cached data (see `dvc push` and `dvc pull`).
-It these caches are not set up in a shared location, then the DVC remote can represent primary storage instead.
+It these caches are not set up in a shared location, then the DVC remote can be the primary storage instead.

 > 💡 Another way to centralize the data requirements of your projects is to
 > implement a [data registry](/doc/use-cases/data-registries) pattern and
 > leverage `dvc import`.

-Data-driven teams may also need a specialized execution environment (such as a server with abundant memory and GPUs) to test [experiments](/doc/start/experiments) on large data loads.
+Data science teams may also need a specialized execution environment (with abundant memory and GPUs, for example) to test [experiments](/doc/start/experiments) on large data loads.
 This lets different members confirm whether promising [data pipeline](/doc/start/data-pipelines) improvements developed locally scale up.